hsusharon/Noise-Cancellation-with-Match-Filter/C code/ReadMe.txt

-This project aims to find the transfer function of the room and for room cancelation.
+This project aims to find the transfer function of the room and for room cancellation.

 Intro:
 We demonstrate in the ReadMe.md file on how this project would theoratically work.